Arthur-Conan-Dog/just-javascript-algorithms/binary-search.md

 ### [Kth Smallest Element in a Sorted Matrix](https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/)

-each of the rows and columns are sorted in ascending order
+n x n, each of the rows and columns are sorted in ascending order

 O(N^2) => O(N\*logN)